Senior Curriculum Overview

 • Creative & Practical subjects: Art, Computer Science, Design Technology, Food Technology, Drama, Music and PE

-STEM and ethical thinking are developed through dedicated “Big Questions” and Financial Education lessons.
-In Form 3, students begin to make subject choices with three options from a selection including Latin, Music, Art, and Drama.
+Students have a dedicated STEM lesson in Forms 1 and 2.
+Ethical, logical and creative thinking are developed through a dedicated “Big Questions” lesson in Form 1 and Financial Education in Form 2.
+In Form 3, students begin to make subject choices with three options chosen from a selection of Latin, Music, Art, Drama, Design Technology and Computer Science.

 Forms 4–5 (Years 10–11)

-Art, Business, Computer Science, Design Technology, Drama, Geography, History, Latin, Music, PE, and Statistics.
-All students continue with PE and Games.
+Art, Business, Computer Science, Creative iMedia, Design Technology, Drama, Food Preparation and Nutrition, French, Geography, History, Latin, Music, PE, Photography, Spanish and Statistics.
+All students continue with PE and Games as part of the core curriculum.